 - Member, American Association for Justice

-Daniel S. Singer’s practice has primarily focused on prosecuting catastrophic injury and wrongful death cases in the District of Columbia and Maryland.
-Over the past several years, he has assisted many families in obtaining significant compensation after their loved ones suffered serious injuries as a result of car wrecks, dangerous walking surfaces, trucking collisions, or medical malpractice.
+Daniel S. Singer’s practice has focused on prosecuting catastrophic injury and wrongful death cases in the District of Columbia and Maryland.
+Over the past several years, he has assisted many families in obtaining significant compensation after their loved ones suffered serious injuries as a result of car wrecks, falls, trucking collisions, medical malpractice, and defective products.

 - $8.35 million jury verdict in D.C.
 Superior Court for an 86 year-old man who had to have his leg amputated due to negligent medical treatment.
 Learn More